quanterall/HaskellMaterials/README.md

 When you enter the directory created by this template, you'll notice that VSCode suggests re-opening the directory in a container.
 When you do so, it will download the basic Haskell quanterall development image (if you don't already have it) and create a container using it.
+This image has the tools necessary for you to be able to have proper assistance in VSCode (auto-complete, linting, type hints for the thing your cursor is on, error reporting and more) and the development container specifies a set of extensions that work well with those tools.

 Once this is done and you open the terminal execute the following to run the app (as per usual):